DataDog/datadog-api-client-go/api/v1/datadog/docs/SyntheticsBrowserTestResultFull.md

 ### SetCheck

-`func (o *SyntheticsBrowserTestResultFull) SetCheck(v SyntheticsApiTestResultFullCheck)`
+`func (o *SyntheticsBrowserTestResultFull) SetCheck(v SyntheticsAPITestResultFullCheck)`

-SetCheck gets a reference to the given SyntheticsApiTestResultFullCheck and assigns it to the Check field.
+SetCheck gets a reference to the given SyntheticsAPITestResultFullCheck and assigns it to the Check field.

 ### GetCheckTime